Skip to Content

 The en-suite bathrooms at the JW Marriott Seoul have marble floors and top-quality fixtures.
 And with room service available from the two fantastic in-house restaurants, you never have to leave the comfortable hotel bed.

-When you want to do some sightseeing, the subway station is just steps from the hotel.
+When you want to do some sightseeing, the subway station is just a 2-minute walk from the hotel.
 And this neighbourhood is a great place to walk around, with numerous markets and historical landmarks in the area.

 Dongdaemun Market is just minutes away, and it’s a very immersive Korean experience to stroll down those streets.